It gives them something to experience

 Developing content with sense of audience transports people into an experience.
 It takes them on a journey.

-In the past year, I’ve signed up to lessons on publishing community Reedsy.
+In the past year, I’ve signed up for lessons on publishing community Reedsy.
 One of my favorites is about the Show, Don’t Tell principle where I learned that storytelling should be a sensory experience.
 Apparently, that’s how a writer can effectively draw readers in and keep them engaged.
-Writers do it by using dialogues to reveal personalities, describing a setting or moment as the character feels it, using body language to show emotions and omitting details to imply something.
+Writers do it by using dialogues to reveal personalities, describing a setting or moment as the character feels it, using body language to show emotions, and omitting details to imply something.
 For example, instead of simply writing, “The room was really dark,” try making comparisons or exploring how the darkness feels or what memories it gives.

 Here’s an excerpt from Louisa May Alcott’s classic novel, Little Women, which demonstrates how the Show, Don’t Tell principle allows readers to feel the overall mood of the scene as well as the characters’ emotions as they speak: